Being Negative but Constructively: Lessons Learnt from Creating Better Visual Question Answering Datasets

-It is expected that MLP-IA matches better \QU-decoys but not \IU-decoys, and MLP-QA is other way around.
+It is expected that MLP-IA matches better \QU-decoys but not \IU-decoys, and MLP-QA is the other way around.
 Thus it is natural to combine these two decoys.
-What is particularly appealing is that MLP-IQA improves noticeably over models learned with partial information, on the combined \IU+\QU -decoys (and ``All'' decoys).
-Furthermore, using answer information only (MLP-A) attains about chance-level accuracy.
+What is particularly appealing is that MLP-IQA improves noticeably over models learned with partial information on the combined \IU+\QU -decoys (and ``All'' decoys\footnote{We note that the decoys in Orig are not trivial, which can be seen from the gap between All and \IU+\QU.
+Our main concern on Orig is that for those questions that machines can accurately answer, they mostly rely on only partial information.
+This will thus hinder designing machines to fully comprehend and reason from multimodal information.
+We further experiment on random decoys, which can achieve \textbf{\AUflat} but not the other two principles, to demonstrate the effectiveness of our methods in the Supplementary Material.}).
+Furthermore, using answer information only (MLP-A) attains about the chance-level accuracy.

 On the VQA dataset (Table~\ref{vqa-1}), the same observations hold, though to a lesser degree.
 On any of the \IU\ or \QU\ columns, we observe substantial gains when the complementary information is added to the model (such as MLP-IA to MLP-IQA).
 All these improvements are much more visible than those observed on the original decoy sets.